massCodeIO/documentation/docs/essentials/library.md

 ## All Snippets

-This folder contains all your snippets.
+This folder contains all of your snippets.

 ## Trash

-This is where the snippets you delete get in.
-You can completely delete snippets in this folder by calling the context menu on **"Trash"** and selecting **"Empty Trash"**.
+This is where any snippets you delete will go.
+You can empty the contents of it by bringing up with context menu by right clicking **"Trash"** and selecting **"Empty Trash"**.

 ::: warning
-Cleaning the trash will result in the complete removal of snippets.
-This action cannot be undone.
+Emptying the trash cannot be undone.
+Proceed with caution!
 :::